Gpx/future/context.md

 # Context

 In React the state lives inside a component but in some cases you have some values that should be shared across the whole application.
 The logged user is one example.
 Others could be feature flags `history`, `location` and locale information.
-Everywhere in your app you know that those things exist and you need an easy way to access them.
+Everywhere in your app you know that these things exist and you need an easy way to access them.

 Until now we were putting this values in our root component `<App>` and passing them down with props.
 This often meant drilling a prop several layers.
 What's worse, often times the components in between didn't care about that particular value, they were only "carrying it over".